ClevelandClinicQHS/projects/cran-comments.md

 ## Update to version 2.1.1
-There were no ERRORs, WARNINGs, or NOTEs.
+There were no ERRORs, WARNINGs.

+NOTE on some platforms objecting to `methods` being in the `Imports` list.

 ## Update to version 2.1.0
 There were no ERRORs, WARNINGs, or NOTEs.